EdwardSmith1884/GEOMetrics/README.md

  * A differentaible surface sampling of faces allowing for a point-to-point loss and a point-to-surface loss to be introduced.
 This is further examined in the Loss_Comparison directory.
  * A latent loss based on minimizing the distance between encodings of mesh objects produced through a mesh-to-voxel mapping procedure.
  * A extension to the standard Graph Convolution Network called 0N-GCN which prevents vertex smoothing.
 This is defined in Layers.py.
  * An adaptive face splitting procedure which analyses local face curvature to encourage local complexity to emerge.
+This is only shown in the old_GEOMetrics repo

 This project runs with the following dependencies:
-  * python 2.7
+  * python 3.6
-  * pytorch 0.4.0
+  * pytorch 1.20
   * scipy
+  * numpy
   * matplotlib
   * PIL
   * tqdm